 The more apparent benefits of having one include:

-✔ allowing for timely and appropriate response in crises.
+- Allowing for timely and appropriate responses in crises

 A non-restrictive policy that encourages participation and involvement can go a long way in signaling how much individuality and transparency are valued in the company.